abelxmendoza/MacGuardianWachdog/README.md

 - Ensure you're pointing to the correct directory containing `MacGuardianSuite/`

 **App icon not showing:**
-- Ensure `MacGlogo.png` exists in `MacGuardianSuiteUI/Resources/images/`
+- Ensure `MacGuardianLogo.png` exists in `MacGuardianSuiteUI/Resources/images/`
 - Rebuild the app to regenerate the icon
+- Use "Fix App Icons" tool in the System Tools category
 - Log out and back in (or reboot) to refresh macOS icon cache

 ### Required macOS Permissions